jmyers7/book/_sources/chapters/06-theory-to-practice.md

 I should mention that there are other types of plots closely related to QQ-plots, called _probability plots_ and _PP-plots_.
 In fact, there seems to be some disagreement as to whether what I am describing in this section actually _is_ a QQ-plot.
 But this all seems to me to be uninteresting academic pedantry.
 ```

-We learned in the [third programming assignment](https://github.com/jmyers7/stats-book-materials/tree/main/programming-assignments) how to produce a plot of the empirical quantiles of a dataset.
+We learned in the [programming assignment for Chapter 4](https://github.com/jmyers7/stats-book-materials/blob/main/programming-assignments/assignment_04.ipynb) how to produce a plot of the empirical quantiles of a dataset.
 In this section, we will learn how to produce a plot that compares these empirical quantiles to the (theoretical) quantiles of a proposed model distribution.
 These new types of plots are called _quantile-quantile plots_ or _QQ-plots_.

-Though the basic idea behind a QQ-plot is quite simple, it demands that we slightly alter the definition of _empirical quantiles_ given in the previous section and the [third programming assignment](https://github.com/jmyers7/stats-book-materials/tree/main/programming-assignments).
+Though the basic idea behind a QQ-plot is quite simple, it demands that we slightly alter the definition of _empirical quantiles_ given in the previous section and the [programming assignment for Chapter 4](https://github.com/jmyers7/stats-book-materials/blob/main/programming-assignments/assignment_04.ipynb).
 Indeed, according to that definition, the minimum and maximum values in a dataset are the $0$- and $1$-quantiles, respectively.
 But we will run into trouble if we are going to compare these to the quantiles of theoretical model distributions which might not have $0$- and $1$-quantiles.

 To help motivate the new definition, for convenience, let's suppose that the points in our dataset are labeled with $y$'s instead of $x$'s.
 (You'll see why this is convenient, in just a moment.)
 Suppose that we put our dataset in non-decreasing order,